Former Secret Service Agent: 6 Ways You Can Teach Kids to Avoid Danger

 Even though child abductions by strangers are rarer—59 of the 181 Amber Alerts issued in 2022 were for children abducted by non-family members—parents should still be aware when going out with their children to a crowded place.
 In particular, amusement parks and other child-friendly places attract predators because they know they’ll find children there, according to Ms. Poumpouras.

-Teach your kids to identify exit doors, and that if something happens, like if someone tries to kidnap them or there’s an emergency, they should run.
+Teach your kids to identify exit doors, and that if something happens, such as if someone tries to kidnap them or there’s an emergency, they should run.
 “But you want to teach it to them in a way that they’re not afraid,” Ms. Poumpouras said.
 Remember that they learn from you, so if you project fear, they’ll be afraid.
 Instead, talk about it as the logical thing to do in case of an emergency, like the fire drills they do in school.

 Make sure they have your phone number memorized and know their home address by heart, so they can always reach you.